Plasma/csv-to-table/README.md

 Useful when you want to paste CSV related data into an e-mail or Slack room.

+By default the generated table opens in a new editor tab, but you can change this to update the existing editor via extension settings.

 ## Quick Start

 Select the rows of CSV text (or no selection, to convert the entire document) and then via the command palette choose __Convert to table from CSV/TSV/PSV__ to have the text replaced with an ASCII formatted table.